Blog

 BUT WAIT… SOMETHING’S HAPPENING…

-On my 77th birthday I had an epiphany that changed my world, and suddenly, surprisingly, for the first time I understand who I was always meant to be, and I am getting there now.
+On my 77th birthday I had an epiphany that changed my world, and suddenly, surprisingly, for the first time I understand who I was always meant to be.

 It doesn’t matter how long it takes.
 I’m at peace with my past. and can appreciate the journey that brought me to where I am today.
 The point is, I’m here.